nordquant/dbtlearn-snowflake-importer/course-resources.md

 ### Dagster

 #### Set up your environment
-Let's create a virtualenv and install dbt and dagster.
+Let's install the `dagster-dbt` and the `dagster-webserver` package.
 These packages are located in [requirements.txt](requirements.txt).
 ```
-virutalenv venv -p python3.11
 pip install -r requirements.txt
 ```

 #### Create a dagster project
-Dagster has a command for creating a dagster project from an existing dbt project:
 ```
-dagster-dbt project scaffold --project-name dbt_dagster_project --dbt-project-dir=dbtlearn
+dagster-dbt project scaffold --project-name my_dbt_dagster_project --dbt-project-dir=airbnb
 ```

 _At this point in the course, open [schedules.py](dbt_dagster_project/dbt_dagster_project/schedules.py) and uncomment the schedule logic._